 - C. Bail shall not be granted when the prior record shows a prior failure to appear, arrests while on release or prior violations of court orders in any Tribal, State or Federal court.
-Before releasing a person arrested for or charged with a crime involving domestic violence, or a violation of an order of protection, the court shall make findings on the record, if possible, concerning the determination made in accordance with subsections 1- 3 above and may impose conditions of release or bail on the person to protect the alleged victim of domestic violence and to ensure the appearance of the person at a subsequent court proceeding. - D. The court may release a perpetrator of a crime involving domestic violence only under conditions that would protect the safety of a victim of domestic violence or other family or household member. - E. If conditions of release are imposed, the court shall: - 1.
+Before releasing a person arrested for or charged with a crime involving domestic violence Domestic Violence, or a violation of an orderOrder of protection Protection, the court shall make findings on the record, if possible, concerning the determination made in accordance with subsections Subsections (B) (1-3) above and may impose conditions of release or bail on the person to protect the alleged victim Victim of domestic violence Domestic Violence and to ensure the appearance of the person at a subsequent court proceeding. - D. The court may release a perpetrator of a crime involving domestic violence Domestic Violence only under conditions that would protect the safety of a victim Victim of domestic violence Domestic Violence or other family or household member. - E. If conditions of release are imposed, the court court shall: - 1.
 Issue a written order for conditional release; - 2.
-Immediately distribute a copy of the order to the Prosecutor's Office, Police Department, and Probation Department; - 3.
-Provide the Police Department with any available information concerning the location of the perpetrator in a manner that protects the safety of the victim; and - 4.
-Inform the person to be released that his/her release shall be monitored by a Probation Officer of the Yavapai-Apache Nation Probation Department for compliance with the conditions of release, and that a violation of those conditions may result in his/her arrest for failing to comply with conditions of release. - 5.
-The court clerk or on-duty detention officer shall provide a copy of the conditions of release to the arrested or charged person upon his or her release.
+Immediately distribute a copy of the order to the Prosecutor's Office, Police

+Department, and Probation Department;

+- 3. Provide the Police Department with any available information concerning the location of the perpetrator in a manner that protects the safety of the victimVictim; and - 4.
+Inform the person to be released that his/her release shall be monitored by a Probation Officer of the Yavapai-Apache Nation Probation Department for compliance with the conditions of release, and that a violation of those conditions may result in his/her arrest for failing to comply with conditions of release. - 5.-The court clerk or on-duty detention officer shall provide a copy of the conditions of release to the arrested or charged person upon his or her release.
 Failure to provide the person with a copy of the conditions of release does not invalidate the conditions if the arrested or charged person has been provided other notice of the conditions.